TheFox/parameters-rust/README.md

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

 - The main purpose of this software is to handle one template file and generate another file out of that.
-This is used for CI/CD pipelines, where a .env.dist file is taken to generate a .env file for production environment.
+This is used for CI/CD pipelines.
+A .env.dist template file is taken to generate a .env file for a specific environment.
 - This list is open.
-Feel free to request features.
+Although the features are nearly defined, feel free to request features.

 ## Examples